MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/bluemix/using-mobile-foundation/index.md

 ![Image of Mobile Foundation setup](service-dashboard.png)

+Click on **Add Analytics** to add MobileFirst Foundation Operational Analytics support to your server instance.
+Learn more in the [Adding Analytics support](#adding-analytics-support) section.

 Click on **Launch Console** to open the MobileFirst Operations Console.
-The use name is "admin" and the password can be revealed by clicking on the "eye" icon.
+The default user name is "admin" and the password can be revealed by clicking on the "eye" icon.

 ![Image of Mobile Foundation setup](dashboard.png)